Disclosure: This post may contain affiliate links. Please see our privacy policy.

 💭 Expert Tips from Dietitian Summer Yule

 This is a level 1 recipe (may help support fat loss).
-This air fried butternut squash zig zag recipe is a healthy veggie side dish with minimal oil.
-You can easily make this into a low-calorie meal by adding some lean protein and another veggie or two.
-Air Fryer Rotisserie Chicken and Air Fryer Frozen Tilapia go well with butternut squash zig zags.
+This air fried butternut squash zig zag recipe makes a healthy side with minimal oil.
+Add lean protein and another veggie to turn it into a light meal.
+Air Fryer Rotisserie Chicken or Air Fryer Frozen Tilapia pair perfectly.

 Nutrition information is for one serving of the recipe.